Curriculum

 All students in grades K through 5 attend art every week.
 During this time, students create works of art with intent and purpose that have personal and symbolic meanings that connect to the world through history, math, science and literature.
 Students reflect on the meaning and connections in their art as well as their artistic choices.
 Students have the opportunity to explore and use various media and processes such as acrylic and tempera paints, watercolors, pastels, paper mâché, collage, batik, pottery and weaving.

-Student art work is displayed throughout the school building on a regular basis, and families are invited to attend grade level Art Shows.
-Additionally, each January our school community comes together for Art Night, where families are invited to explore their creativity together at a variety of art stations.
+Student art work is displayed throughout the school building on a regular basis, and families are invited to attend grade level art shows.
+Additionally, each May our school community comes together for Art Night, where families are invited to explore their creativity together at a variety of art stations.

 Library

-In the University Park Elementary School Library, our focus is on supporting and growing the student’s love of reading.
-In kindergarten and first grade we concentrate on getting to know the school library, understanding book care, and the elements of a book, as well as to how to choose a just right book from our shelves.
-In 2nd through 5th grade, we highlight using specific technology that reinforces the use of e-books and audio books, non-fiction databases for research, and discovering how to use the Dewey Decimal System to find the perfect book, piece of research, or data set.
+In the University Park Elementary School Library, our focus is on supporting and growing the students’ love of reading.
+Our library is staffed and supported by amazing parent volunteers who engage with the students’ interests to help them learn there is something for everyone in a library!
+Kindergarten students also experience a guided curriculum concentrating on getting to know the school library, understanding book care and the elements of a book, as well as to how to choose a just right book from our shelves.

 Physical Education

 University Park offers a quality physical education program that helps all students develop health-related fitness, physical movement competence, cognitive understanding, and positive attitudes about physical activity so that they can adopt a healthy and physically active lifestyle.
-Our PE program is based on standards driven instruction emphasizing movement competence and understanding, personal and physical wellness, social emotional wellness, and risk prevention.
+Our PE program is based on standards-driven instruction emphasizing movement competence and understanding, personal and physical wellness, social emotional wellness, and risk prevention.
 Some of the types of activities we include in our curriculum are teamwork and cooperation games, skills related to team and individual sports, health and skill related fitness, dance, and balance and tumbling skills.
+Our amazing PE teacher, Tracy Hartin, was named PE Teacher of the Year for the state of Colorado in 2023-2024!

 Band